Chili pepper: Supposed aphrodisiac

-In popular culture

 Peperoncino chilies in Italy, advertised as an aphrodisiac (Note: The sign says in Italian "Calabrian Viagra".)

 The 16th century Spanish missionary and naturalist José de Acosta noted the supposed aphrodisiac power of chilies, but wrote that they were harmful to people's spiritual health.
 In the 1970s, the government of Peru forbade prison inmates to consume chilies, their explanation being that these were "not appropriate for men forced to live a limited lifestyle."

+In space

+The 2021 Plant Habitat-04 experiment aboard the International Space Station grew four chili plants in 137 days, producing twenty-six peppers across two harvests.
+Most were eaten by the crew; twelve were returned to Earth for study.
+The plants were a specially dwarfed variety of the Hatch cultivar.
+This was the "first generally recognized fruiting crop in space", following harvests of leaf crops such as lettuce and kale from 2014 onwards.